-Listening to all feedback is clearly a prerequisite for genuine customer centricity.
-But assessing and knowing which feedback to action on, is equally important.
+Listening to all feedback is clearly a prerequisite for genuine customer centric product development, but assessing and knowing which feedback to act on is equally important.
 Rather than attempting to implement every customer request, it is far more effective to use market insights to inform a strategic product roadmap that takes potentially contradictory or conflicting feedback into account – keeping the focus on the value-add to clients in the broader market today.

 Not only will this ensure that the firm remains focused on delivering the optimal solution for its overall user base – it will also avoid the potential disruption of a reactive, ad hoc approach.